retrohub-org/docs/user_guide/metadata/index.rst

 Adding metadata
 ---------------

 When RetroHub finds a valid game file, it starts without any metadata.
-It's name will be set to the file name.
+Only the name will be set to the file name.
 You can then populate a lot of information for the game, such as the name, description, release date, developer, publisher, genre, etc.

-To do this, select a given game, then open the **Settings** (|action: rh_menu|).
-The **Game** tab should be selected by default; if not, select it.
+To do this, select a given game, then open the **Settings** (|action: rh_menu|) panel.
+The **Game** tab should be selected by default; if not, select the **Game** tab from the left.

 .. image:: assets/game_settings.png

-Here you can add or edit your game's metadata.
+Here you can edit your game's metadata.
 Don't forget to save changes when you're done.

 Adding media
 ------------

-Game entries can also have media to show.
+Game entries may also have media to show.
 This can be a screenshot, a logo, a short gameplay video, a box texture, etc...

 .. image:: assets/game_media.png

-Due to the nature of media files, this has done outside of RetroHub.
-Let's imagine you have the game ``My Game [!].rom``, in the ``snes`` folder.
-To add media to it:
+Due to the nature of media files, this has to be done outside of RetroHub.
+Suppose you have the game ``My Game [!].rom``, in the ``snes`` folder.
+To add media to it, you'll need to:

 - Go to RetroHub's configuration directory (check above for the location)
 - Go to the ``gamemedia`` folder